Sprains and strains

 Getting help

-- You may have to answer a few questions about symptoms to help us prepare for your visit prior to scheduling your appointment.
+- You may have to answer a few questions to help us prepare for your visit prior to scheduling your appointment.

 Check-in varies depending on how you scheduled your appointment: